 A study of the pulmonary and cardiac assessment, critical care monitoring, and fluid and electrolyte balance as it relates to cardiopulmonary medicine.
-Prerequisite BIO\ 212.
+Prerequisite BIO 212.
+To be taken concurrently with RSP 251 and RSP 281.
 (Fa) 3 credits

-RSP\ 281: Advanced Clinical Practicum
+RSP 281: Advanced Clinical Practicum

 Supervised clinical application of principles learned in the classroom.
 Students will be scheduled for various clinical rotations at health care facilities.
-To be taken concurrently with RSP\ 274.
+Prerequisite: RSP 260 and RSP 181.
+To be taken concurrently with RSP 251 and RSP 274.
 (Fa) 2 credits

-RSP\ 282: Advanced Clinical Practicum II
+RSP 282: Advanced Clinical Practicum II

 Supervised clinical application of principles learned in the classroom.
 Students will be scheduled for various clinical rotations at health care facilities.
-To be taken concurrently with RSP\ 274.
+Prerequisites: RSP 251, RSP 274, RSP 281.
+To be taken concurrently with RSP 261 and RSP 252.
 (Sp) 2 credits